kinvolk/kube-spawn/README.md

 # kube-spawn

-`kube-spawn` is a tool for creating a multi-node Kubernetes cluster on a single machine, created mostly for developers __of__ Kubernetes.
+`kube-spawn` is a tool for creating a multi-node Kubernetes cluster on a single Linux machine, created mostly for developers __of__ Kubernetes but should also be useful for just trying things out.

-It aims to be as similar to the solutions recommended for production clusters as possible.
+It attempts to mimic production setups by making use of OS containers to set up nodes.

 ## Requirements